Ayesha-Saddique9/react-github-profile-finder/README.md

 ## 💻 How to Run Locally

-Want to test this project on your own machine?
-Follow these simple steps:
+Follow these steps to run the project locally:

 ```bash
 # 1. Clone the repository